Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 8: Set Operations
 Set operators combine the results of two or more `SELECT` statements into a single result set.
 While joins combine tables horizontally based on columns, set operators combine results vertically based on rows.

-**Use Cases & Tips:**
+> [!tip]
-- **`UNION` vs. `UNION ALL`:** `UNION` removes duplicate rows from the combined result set, which requires a sorting operation behind the scenes. `UNION ALL` includes all rows, including duplicates, and is therefore much faster.
+> - **`UNION` vs. `UNION ALL`:** `UNION` removes duplicate rows from the combined result set, which requires a sorting operation behind the scenes. `UNION ALL` includes all rows, including duplicates, and is therefore much faster.
 If you know your combined results won't have duplicates or if duplicates are acceptable, always use `UNION ALL` for better performance.
-- **Requirements:** The `SELECT` statements involved must have the same number of columns, and the corresponding columns must have compatible data types.
+> - **Requirements:** The `SELECT` statements involved must have the same number of columns, and the corresponding columns must have compatible data types.

 ##### 1. UNION & UNION ALL
 ```mysql